Sahasrara.

 The seventh chakra, located at the crown of the head and associated with awareness, connection, and spiritual perspective.

-It is associated with the most subtle layer of awareness: the sense of being part of something larger than the self, the quiet that arrives at the end of a long meditation, and the perspective that lets the small frustrations of a day fall back into proportion.
+Sahasrara is associated with the most subtle layer of awareness: the sense of being part of something larger than the self, the quiet that arrives at the end of a long meditation, the perspective that lets the small frustrations of a day fall back into proportion, and the felt continuity of being more than the contents of a single thought stream.
 Where the lower chakras handle survival, feeling, and connection, sahasrara handles the view from above all of them.